CGCN Group: Initial partners

 Partner Steve Clark began the firm in 2000 in Ohio.
 Sam Geduldig joined in 2007, after previously working as senior advisor to U.S. Representative Roy Blunt and John Boehner's political director from 1997 to 2000.
 In 2011, Geduldig was named one of Washingtonian 40 Under 40, and he ranked No. 3 on K Street's top 10 lobbyists giving to the GOP in 2016.
-Clark and Geduldig are consistently named to The Hills top lobbyists list.
-Geduldig first appeared on the list in 2008.
 Jay Cranford joined Clark Lytle & Geduldig in 2011.
-Cranford previously was a policy aide to Boehner and worked for the U.S. House's Natural Resources Subcommittee on Energy and Mineral Resources.
-Cranford joined CGCN to build its energy and tech business.
 Mike Nielsen joined CGCN in 2013.
 He previously worked an aide to GOP members of the Senate Banking Committee and with U.S. Senator Bob Bennett.
-Nielsen worked on the Gramm-Leach-Bliley Act and the Dodd-Frank financial overhaul.
+Nielsen worked on the Gramm–Leach–Bliley Act and the Dodd-Frank financial overhaul.